-Farsightedness (hyperopia) is a common vision defect that makes it difficult to focus on near objects.
+Farsightedness (hyperopia) is when a person can see distant objects clearly but have difficulty focusing on near objects.
 People with severe hyperopia can only focus on objects far away, or they cannot focus at all.

 People with farsightedness can see objects farther away better than closer objects.
 It occurs when the eyeball or the lens is too short or the cornea is too flat.

 Also known as longsightedness or hyperopia, it affects

 It can either develop as the muscles weaken from approximately 40 years of age onwards, also known as presbyopia, or be present from birth.